kharbanda14/express-quickstart-app/docs/README.md

 10. Email rendering with Pug.js
 11. Event Dispatching and Listeners
 12. FileSystem (Local supported only)

+## Purpose
+Purpose of this application is to save time while starting/creating Express web applications from scratch.

 ## Packages/Modules used
 1. [winston](https://www.npmjs.com/package/winston)